-The leading candidates will be invited to meet the commission before the final decision is made and interviews will take place on 13 and 14 May 2019.
+The leading candidates will be invited to meet the commission before the final decision is made and interviews will take place on the 10, 13 and 14 May 2019.
 Applicants are asked to keep these dates free.

-Applicants should note that the statutory consultation and other processes following interview can be lengthy and that the final outcome of the competition is unlikely to be announced before October 2019.
-Following the announcement of the successful candidates face to face feedback will be available to those candidates short-listed for interview but not recommended for appointment.
+Applicants should note that the statutory consultation process following interview can be lengthy and that the final outcome of the competition is unlikely to be known before October 2019.
+Following the announcement of the successful candidates, face to face feedback will be available to those candidates shortlisted for interview but not recommended for appointment.
 Those not called to interview will receive feedback in writing, if requested.